amaurybsouza/portfolio/README.md

 ## Professional Experience
-Experienced Lead Cloud Security Engineer, Professor & Tech Writer with 12+ years in the industry.
+Experienced Cloud Security Engineer and Leader.
+Professor & Tech Writer with 12+ years in the industry.
 Recognized Community Leader (AWS, HashiCorp, DoDs), who actively supports the tech ecosystem by writing technical content, organizing meetups, and contributing to community events.
 Passionate about AI/ML, loves automation tools, hacker culture, and Linux.
 I specialize in Cloud Security, automation, and AI-driven solutions.

 ### Knowledge Sharing
 I'm dedicated to empowering others through knowledge sharing, committed to lifelong learning and believe in the power of knowledge sharing to drive tech innovation.